Vaishnavism: Early medieval period

-After the Gupta age, Krishnaism became a major current of Vaishnavism, and Vaishnavism developed into various sects and subsects, most of them emphasizing bhakti, which was strongly influenced by south Indian religiosity.
+After the Gupta age, Krishnaism became a major current of Vaishnavism, and Vaishnavism developed into various sects and subsects, most of them emphasising bhakti, which was strongly influenced by south Indian religiosity.
 Modern scholarship places Nimbarkacharya (c.7th century CE) in this period; he propounded Radha-Krishna worship and his doctrine later came to be known as Dvaita-advaita.

 Vaishnavism in the 10th century started to employ Vedanta-arguments, possibly continuing an older tradition of Vishnu-oriented Vedanta predating Advaita Vedanta.
-Many of the early Vaishnava scholars such as Nathamuni, Yamunacharya and Ramanuja, proposed alternative interpretations to Adi Shankara's Advaita, emphasizing devotion (bhakti) to Vishnu.
+Many of the early Vaishnava scholars such as Nathamuni, Yamunacharya and Ramanuja, contested Adi Shankara's Advaita, instead emphasising devotion (bhakti) to Vishnu.
 Vaishnavism flourished in predominantly Shaivite Tamil Nadu during the seventh to tenth centuries CE with the twelve Alvars, saints who spread the sect to the common people with their devotional hymns.
 The temples that the Alvars visited or founded are now known as Divya Desams.
 Their poems in praise of Vishnu and Krishna in the Tamil language are collectively known as Naalayira Divya Prabandha (4000 divine verses).